 Attendance at Both National Meetings.
 All participants will attend CMAA’s two national meetings as guests of CMAA.
-The participants would be responsible for their transportation expenses, while CMAA would cover the hotel and provide a per diem for meals.
-In addition to the conference, participants are also invited to observe all or part of the CMAA’s Board of Directors Meeting and Chapter Leaders Meeting.
+The participants would be responsible for their travel expenses, while CMAA would cover the event registration.
+In addition to the conference, participants are also invited to observe all or part of the CMAA’s Board of Directors Meeting and/or Chapter Leaders Meeting.

 Monthly Online Sessions.
 Participants will be invited to monthly webinar sessions hosted by CMAA.
 Each session would feature a CMAA or industry leader who would spend the first 20-30 minutes telling his/her story of professional and association experience, with the balance of the session left open for questions-and-answers and discussion.

 Group Presentation Project.
-Participants will present at the National Conference on a topic of their choosing.
-The session will be featured in marketing and promotional materials for the conference and the participants will be recognized during a plenary session.
+Participants will present at the spring conference on a topic of their choosing.
+The session will be featured in marketing and promotional materials for the conference, and the participants will be recognized during a plenary session.
 Once a program year has concluded, the names of all participants will be shared with national and chapter leaders with recommendations for including these individuals in planning and implementing chapter events.

 Application and Selection

-The cohort of participants will be limited to six people.
+The cohort of participants is limited to 10 people.
 A completed application will consist of a form, an essay, transcript/resume, and a letter of support from an applicant’s employer.

 Form.
 This is a fillable PDF that captures the applicant’s name, contact information, and a summary of his/her professional experiences.

-Essay.
-This is limited to 2,000 words and asks the applicant to describe his/her objectives for participating in the program, his/her commitment to construction management as a profession, and identifies his/her long-term goals.
+Questionnaire.
+Four questions, limited to 500 words, ask the applicant to describe their objectives for participating in the program, commitment to construction management as a profession, and identify long-term goals.

 Transcript or Resume.
-Applicants must submit a qualifying degree or transcript.
+Applicants must submit a qualifying degree, resume, or transcript.
 All documentation of education must be from institutions accredited by a U.S. regional accrediting agency.